thinkb4/a-walk-in-react/day_03.md

 ## useEffect Hook

 React works with the DOM to render a UI into the page, we can use JSX to create elements and we've learned how to manage their state with useState.
 But every time React needs to interact with anything that is outside of it's reach, we can use [the _Effect_ hook](https://react.dev/learn/synchronizing-with-effects).
-Effect allows to run code after the component has rendered so it can be sincronized with an outside systems.
+Effect allows to run code after the component has rendered so it can be synchronized with an outside systems.

 It's important to remember that as each render has it's own props, state and eventListeners, each render has it's own `Effect`, and because they run after every render, they are a part of the component output, and access it's props and state.
 You can follow [this link](https://overreacted.io/a-complete-guide-to-useeffect/) for a more in depth look at the Effect hook written by Dan Abramov, one of the core contributors to React.